Ourstress/minimalCodeLambdaFunction/README.md

 ## Getting started

 1. Create a new firebase project at https://console.firebase.google.com
-2. Setup firestore
+2. Setup a realtime database
-3. Within firestore, create a collection called logs
+3. Within the realtime database, set the rules of read and write to true
-4. Edit some stuff below
+4. Edit some stuff below them run the sam build / package / deploy process

 Your key files are lambda_function.py and deploy.sh